-In a nutshell, I had a piece of canvas paper folded in half.
-I dipped multiple pieces of yarn in the paint colors [red, orange and brown].
-I ran my fingers over them to smooth out the globs of paint.
-I laid them on one side of the folded paper.
-I kept them mostly towards the top half of that side too.
+I ran my fingers over the yarn to smooth out the globs of paint.
+Then, I laid them on one side of the folded paper.

 The trick to pulled string art is to leave the end of the string hanging off the edge of the paper.

 Pretty cool art technique, huh?

-I wanted to make this a fall colored tree.
-I added a brown trunk by the crease on one side of the paper and again folded the paper in half to continue the symmetry.
+Next, I added a brown trunk by the crease on one side of the paper, folding the paper in half to continue the symmetry.

 Finally, I pulled out the Paint Dab Makers and added dots of yellow, red, and green paint throughout the tree.